facebookresearch/ParlAI/docs/source/tutorial_task.rst

 Creating a New Task
 ===================
-**Authors**: Alexander Holden Miller & Filipe de Avila Belbute Peres
+**Authors**: Alexander Holden Miller, Filipe de Avila Belbute Peres

 Adding new tasks to ParlAI is a simple process.
 In this tutorial we will go over the different ways a new task can be created.